Quantization of Polaritons Confined in Dielectric Structures: Dissipative system

-Consequently, coherent states of normal modes $|\alpha\rangle\!\rangle_r$ of the above system can be assigned to solutions of Maxwell equations coupled to matter modes, Eqs.~(\ref{eq:Maxwell}) and (\ref{eq:X}), but with the addition of decay/gain channels.
+Consequently, coherent states of normal modes $|\alpha\rangle\!\rangle_r$ of the above system can be assigned to solutions of Maxwell equations coupled to matter modes, Equation~(\ref{eq:Maxwell}) and (\ref{eq:X}), but with the addition of decay/gain channels.
 Possible channels include matter decay $\gamma_x$ and photon decay described with the imaginary part of the background refractive index $\epsilon_{bI}(\er)$.
 The corresponding system of eigenmode equations reads

 Moreover, we can include decay resulting from outgoing-wave boundary conditions.
-In this case, eigenmodes of wave equations such as Eqs.~\eqref{eq:MaxwellD} are known as quasinormal modes (QNMs), and have been successfully used to describe systems ranging from black holes to subwavelength plasmonic resonators~\cite{Lalanne_Review,Hughes_QNM,Richter_QNM,Ho_QNM}.
-The difficulty with using QNMs lies in the fact that they are divergent at $|\er| \to \infty$, which is a direct consequence of natural temporal divergence at $t \to -\infty$~\cite{Lalanne_Reflections}.
+In this case, eigenmodes of wave equations such as Equation~\eqref{eq:MaxwellD} are known as quasinormal modes (QNMs), and have been successfully used to describe systems ranging from black holes to subwavelength plasmonic resonators~\cite{Lalanne_Review,Hughes_QNM,Richter_QNM,Ho_QNM,ren2022connecting}.
+The description of light in terms of QNMs is a long-standing problem that has seen much controversy and debate, in particular concerning their normalization~\cite{Kristensen_Normalization,Langbein_comment}.
+These issues now appear to be resolved, with a clear definition of regimes where different existing normalization schemes are applicable, and equivalent~\cite{Lalanne_Review}.
+The difficulty in using QNMs lies in the fact that they are divergent at $|\er| \to \infty$, which is a direct consequence of natural temporal divergence at $t \to -\infty$~\cite{Lalanne_Reflections}.
 However, we can make use of the regularization developed in classical systems to cope with this divergence.
 Assuming that our system of interest is localized in space, we can surround it with an absorbing material, for example an equivalent of a uniaxial perfectly matched layer (PML), which is a layer of anisotropic material designed to absorb any outgoing waves~\cite{UPML}.
 This leads to regularized QNMs of Maxwell equations which are exactly equivalent to QNMs of the original problem within the region of interest, do not suffer from the divergence problem, and can be properly normalized~\cite{Lalanne_Review}.
 Note that a simple isotropic lossy material would also suffice to absorb outgoing waves, as long as it is "switched on" sufficiently slowly as one moves to $|\er| \to \infty$.